data-capsule/dc-prototype/rust_choices.md

 Code [here](./rustdc/src/crypto.rs) (TODO: have not actually bound to openSSL types yet)

+Crypto benchmarks:
+ - signing: used `Nid::X9_62_PRIME256V1` and `EcdsaSig::sign(b"I like cheese and bread and butter", &key)?.to_der()?`,
+   the signing took `115.389µs`.
+I think the signatures may have been an exaggeration.
+ - verifying: verifying took 50µs.

 ## Executor

 Tokio seems like the natural choice for network stuff.
 However, we have some things that are non-ideal for Tokio: